Skip to content

 Technical Documentation

-Listing of publications written or edited by Eric Niewoehner.
+Listing of technical documentation written or edited by Eric Niewoehner.

 Alas, most of my adult life was not writing what I wanted, but what was necessary.
 An aspect of a mature technical “master” is someone who not only is technically proficient, but also able to communicate what they have learned towards others.
 This transference of knowledge is not only “helpful,” it is also critically important in matters of security and business continuity.
 In some aspects of the IT world, it is what puts the “science” into “computer science.”
 Is what I document repeatable and does it work when applied?